Douglas B. Harris

 Bachelor of Arts, History with a Secondary Education Certification

 Prior to Loyola, Mary Ellen previously worked at Georgetown University as a Hall Director.
 Her past work experience included working on the Living Learning Community Committee in the Office of Residence Life and serving as the DC Metro Regional Coordinator for MACUHO (Mid Atlantic College and University Housing Organization).
 Mary Ellen is originally from Southern New Jersey.
+Professional interests include fostering connections to institutional mission and values among students and her personal interests include painting, hiking, and road trips.

 Teresa Heath, Program Coordinator